StricaHQ/cbors/README.md

 </p>

 # @stricahq/cbors

-CBOR ([RFC 7049](http://tools.ietf.org/html/rfc7049)) encoder and decoder for javascript data types, with streaming support.
-Built with Cardano in mind, where you often need the exact original bytes of a decoded item rather than a re-encoding of it.
+CBOR ([RFC 8949](https://www.rfc-editor.org/rfc/rfc8949)) encoder and decoder for JavaScript.
+It keeps an annotation tree on decode so you can recover the exact original bytes of any decoded item instead of re-encoding it.
+That matters on Cardano, where hashes are taken over the original bytes.

+> **v2** is ESM-only and needs Node >= 22.12. `Encoder.encode`/`Decoder.decode` become the top-level `encode`/`decode`, and big integers are native `bigint` instead of `bignumber.js`.
+See [Migrating from v1](#migrating-from-v1).

 ## Installation